isomerpages/moe-chijsjc/_academic-development/Aesthetics.md

 #### **Our Objectives:**
 *   To provide meaningful and authentic art learning experiences that nurture students’ creativity and appreciation for the visual arts.
-*   To develop creative expressions through individual and collaborative art making
+*   To develop creative expressions through individual and collaborative art- making.

 ![](/images/Curriculum/Aesthetics/Art/artframework2.png)

 #### **Our Approach:**

-In SJC, students learn art through an investigative, student-centered inquiry-based learning approach that focuses on their research, idea development, analysis of artworks, and art- making processes.
+In SJC, students learn art through an investigative, student-centred inquiry-based learning approach that focuses on their research, idea development, analysis of artworks, and art-making processes.

 #### **Our Programme:**